 Because dementia can sometimes be treated, correct diagnosis is important.
 Dementia caused by vascular conditions, for example, is not usually progressive.
 Something as simple as a daily aspirin dose might help.

 Even when the disease cannot be stopped or reversed, symptoms may be improved.
-Specialists in Gundersen Lutheran’s Memory Center can offer ways to make life easier for patients and their caregivers.
+Specialists in Gundersen’s Memory Center can offer ways to make life easier for patients and their caregivers.